PhompAng/To-do-Bullet/README.md

 6. Try adding a task with date and time set to the future (If no time is set or it set to the past, no notification will be sent).

 ##### Adding a single task
-1. Click on "Task" button.
+1. Click on "Text" button.
 2. Type your desired title and message.
 3. Click "Add Task" button.